People are buying less alcohol in Japan these days. The National Tax Agency wants to change that.

 The study found that young Japanese people drink much more alcohol than the global average.
 In 2020, 73 percent of men aged 15 to 39 in Japan drank harmful amounts of alcohol compared to 39 percent of their male peers globally.
 The difference was even starker for Japanese women: 62 percent of women aged 15 to 39 years in Japan drank harmful amounts of alcohol in 2020 compared to just 13 percent of young women globally.

-How Attitudes to Drinking Have Shifted Among Young People
+How Attitudes Toward Drinking Have Shifted Among Young People

 In the early stages, it appears that the contest might become a flop.
 Public perception is largely negative.
 Japanese economist Hidetomi Tanaka called it an "irresponsible and unorthodox drinking campaign" in the New York Times and many Twitter users criticized the launch.
 Furthermore, even before the COVID-19 pandemic, young people in Japan were starting to move away from the pressures of Japan's widespread business drinking culture.